 Click into the Perfmatters plugin settings.

-Under the “Options” tab and “General” sub-navigation menu, choose an option under “Disable Heartbeat.”
+Scroll down and choose an option under “Disable Heartbeat.”

 There are three options built into the plugin to help minimize this: